MarlonDemas/hotel-booking-form/README.md

 ## Description

-A Form to book a room at a hotel of your choosing
+A form to book a room at a hotel of your choosing